-This course begins with a review of the metric system, order of operations, exponents, and polynomials.
-Students' understanding of algebra is developed through methods of solving algebraic fractions, systems of linear equations, quadratic equations, other types of equations, and word problems.
+This course begins with a review of units of measurement and the metric system Students' understanding of algebra is developed through an examination of algebraic expressions, mainly polynomial and rational, and the methods of solving rational equations, systems of linear equations, quadratic equations, other types of equations, and word problems.
 The introduction to the basics of functions and their graphs leads into the study of composite and inverse functions.
-The course concludes with an introduction to angles and radian measure, followed by problem solving involving right triangles and an introduction to trigonometric functions..
-Prerequisite: MA 095 (grade of C or higher) or MA105 (grade of C- or higher) or Placement Exam (Offered in the fall, spring, and summer)
+The course concludes with an introduction to angles and radian measure, followed by problem solving involving angles and right triangle trigonometry, with an introduction to circle trigonometry.
+Prerequisite: MA 095 (grade of C or higher) or MA105 (grade of C- or higher) or Placement Exam.
+(Offered in the fall, spring, and summer)